Microfluidics in 2025: Applications, Trends & How It Work

 What Is Microfluidics?

-Why Microfluidics is Important in 2025
+Why Microfluidics Matters in 2025

-• Minimal reagent and sample use
+• Minimal reagent and sample consumption

-• Short analysis times
+• Faster analysis and processing times

-• Portability and scalability
+• Portability and compact design

 A lung-on-a-chip microdevice, Wyss Institute, Harvard University